Email: janemillar93@gmail.com

 CURATORIAL WORK

-November 2013 to July 2014: Associate Research Curatorship, with ACE strategic funding, for A Fine Line, with Jeremy Theophilus; researching and developing an exhibition of contemporary crafts in Southend.
+Kursaal 2013-2014.
+An Associate Research Curatorship, with ACE strategic funding, for A Fine Line, with Barney Hare Duke and Jeremy Theophilus; researching and developing an exhibition of contemporary crafts in Southend.

-January 2000: FOLD: The Newspaper of the Unconscious, 30 artists collaborated to produce an artist's newspaper.
-FOLD was launched at the Freud Museum and the 291 Gallery, Hackney in 2000, sold from major gallery and art bookshops throughout London, and the Tate Modern.
+2000: FOLD: The Newspaper of the Unconscious, an artist's publication..
+FOLD launched at the Freud Museum and 291 Gallery, Hackney.